We’re excited to announce the publication of a journal article documenting Ari’s singing voice change with testosterone:

 Before we get into how my voice changed, let’s start with the basics of how voices work.

 The windpipe (or trachea) is the tube that connects our lungs to our mouth and nose.
 Vocal folds (also called vocal cords) are mucus membranes that stretch across the top of the windpipe.
-There’s a picture on the next page.
+There’s a picture above.
 We make sound by bringing our vocal folds together and passing air through them, which makes them vibrate.
 These vibrating vocal folds are how we speak and sing.
 Longer and thicker vocal folds create lower pitches, while shorter and thinner folds create higher pitches.
 Cis men tend to have longer and thicker vocal folds than cis women, which is why their voices tend to be lower.

 As kids, there aren’t many differences in how high or low our voices are.
 When we go through puberty, our vocal folds get longer and thicker, and our voices get lower.
-We hear more about boys’ voice changes, but girls actually go through a voice change too, it’s just that the change tends to be more dramatic for cis boys.
+We hear more about boys’ voice changes, but girls actually go through a voice change, too, it’s just that the change tends to be more dramatic for cis boys.

 Role of Testosterone